Is HughesNet good for home internet?

 Speeds

-HughesNet provides the download service at 25Mbps for all its plans while the upload speeds are between 3 and 5 Mbps depending on the customers’ plan.
+HughesNet provides the download service at 25Mbps for all its plans, while the upload speeds are between 3 and 5 Mbps, depending on the customers’ plan.
 These speeds are suitable for simple usage such as email, browsing the internet, video calling, and low-quality video streaming.
-But they will not be swift enough for a house that has many users of the internet especially in the evening.
+But they will not be swift enough for a house that has many users of internet users, especially in the evening.
 Imagine five or more people using their devices to stream high-definition videos; this could almost bring internet speed to a virtual halt.
-To some hailing from rural areas, used to even slower DSL or dial-up speeds though, HughesNet speeds can feel like a much-needed improvement.
+To some hailing from rural areas, used to even slower DSL or dial-up speeds, though, HughesNet speeds can feel like a much-needed improvement.

 Reliability

-Similar to most satellite internet service providers, HughesNet’s connectivity may be disrupted momentarily due to adverse weather conditions which may affect signals between their satellites in orbit and home gear.
+Similar to most satellite internet service providers, HughesNet’s connectivity may be disrupted momentarily due to adverse weather conditions, which may affect signals between their satellites in orbit and home gear.
 Such outages normally last a few seconds or minutes during stormy weather only, but to homes with backup generators, they will take a lot more than that to notice the absence of power.
-Unlike other satellite internet service providers who may employ old and low-capacity satellites, HughesNet employs newer high-capacity satellites and also makes use of advanced networking protocols which they employ to try and ensure that disruption is kept as low as possible.
-However, any form of weather like heavy rain, snow, or wind could disrupt connectivity and that is why public Wi-Fi is not always a good option for using the internet.
-It is more frequently observed in the areas that experience vernal and autumnal equinoxes with frequent occurrences of tropical cyclones.
+Unlike other satellite internet service providers who may employ old and low-capacity satellites, HughesNet employs newer high-capacity satellites and also makes use of advanced networking protocols, which they employ to try and ensure that disruption is kept as low as possible.
+However, any form of weather, like heavy rain, snow, or wind, could disrupt connectivity, and that is why public Wi-Fi is not always a good option for using the internet.
+It is more frequently observed in areas that experience vernal and autumnal equinoxes with frequent occurrences of tropical cyclones.

-It can also affect HughesNet’s real-world dependability and uniformity in the actual performing of its services.
+It can also affect HughesNet’s real-world dependability and uniformity in the actual performance of its services.
 It has been highlighted that signals need to cover more than 44,000 miles to reach orbiting satellites and return, which causes high latency or lag as compared to terrestrial broadband networks.
 It hinders such processes as video conferencing and gaming.
-HughesNet has a life expectancy of 600-700ms ping while cable and fiber networks are less than 100ms.
-These delays could interfere with application and operation as well as appear slow for the real-time use of the internet.
+HughesNet has a life expectancy of 600-700ms ping, while cable and fiber networks are less than 100ms.
+These delays could interfere with application and operation, as well as appear slow for the real-time use of the internet.

 Cost

-HughesNet pricing is slightly higher compared to other satellite internet services though it is a bit lower compared to other alternate services.
+HughesNet pricing is slightly higher compared to other satellite internet services, though it is a bit lower compared to other alternative services.
 Their least expensive plan begins at $59.
-99 per month and the plan with the fastest connections and largest data allowances costs $149.
+99 per month, and the plan with the fastest connections and largest data allowances costs $149.
 99 per month.
-You also require satellite equipment which is relatively costly and can only be installed by professionals on your property, ranging from $299 to $499.
+You also require satellite equipment, which is relatively costly and can only be installed by professionals on your property, ranging from $299 to $499.
 Additional charges such as activation fees, rental of equipment, data charges in case the set limit is exceeded, shipping costs, and the penalties of canceling contracts before the stipulated time also distort the costs.
 In terms of pricing, the total charges for HughesNet typically fall within the range of $60 and $150 per month, depending on the signup promotions.

-Compared to cable or fiber offers in urban or suburban areas, HughesNet is not as offering much.
+Compared to cable or fiber offers in urban or suburban areas, HughesNet does not offer much.
 However, many of the rural users appreciate and are ready to pay a premium for satellite as this is their only available choice besides dial-up.
-Check if other rural internet options such as Viasat or fixed wireless internet service providers may be available in your area before you decide to go for HughesNet.
+Check if other rural internet options, such as Viasat or fixed wireless internet service providers, may be available in your area before you decide to go for HughesNet.
 That is where their speeds and data allowances stand today are now competitive with HughesNet in many regions.

 You should ideally try to afford the more costly tiers of HughesNet because the low tiers often offer extremely slow connections or data limits that offset any advantages of a faster connection.
-Paying for internet that costs more can relieve some of the annoyances but does not get rid of others such as the higher latency that is inherent in satellite internet.
+Paying for internet that costs more can relieve some of the annoyance, but does not get rid of others, such as the higher latency that is inherent in satellite internet.

 Ease of Use